 - Perform hands-on lab experiments to enhance understanding of process

 - Close interaction with Pulp and Paper Professors in small groups.

 This hands-on laboratory based introduction workshop will provide a broad overview of Pulping, Bleaching, Chemical Recovery, Recycling, Papermaking and Converting.
 The course will consist of presentations each morning and hands-on laboratory and pilot-plant exercises every afternoon.
 Course material discussed in the morning will be re-emphasized in lab and pilot plant exercises for increased understanding.
 This course provides important information in the training of anyone that needs to understand the industry.
-The registration includes a notebook, a dinner banquet, lunches, and a polo shirt.
+The registration includes a notebook, a dinner banquet, and several lunches.

 Who Should Attend